billpg/HashBack/README.md

 - `ExpiresAt`
   - The UTC expiry time of this Bearer token in ISO format. (yyyy-mm-ddThh:mm:ssZ)
 - `BearerTokenSignature`
-  - The HMAC signature of the BearerToken, signed using the `HmacKey` from the original Initiate request.
+  - The HMAC signature of the BearerToken value's ASCII bytes, signed using HMAC-SHA256 with the `HmacKey` from the original Initiate request.
-  - 256 bits encoded as 64 hex digits.
+  - The 256 bit HMAC signature encoded in base64.

 The request must not include any `Authorization` or `Cookie` headers.